 NextGen is short for Next Generation, and the company is big, old, and slightly complex.
-The NextGen Gaming casino software provider is one of the world’s biggest slot developers, with more than 200 titles to its name and a 21-year history that makes it a veteran in online video slots terms.
+The NextGen Gaming online casino software provider is one of the world’s biggest slot developers, with more than 200 titles to its name and a 21-year history that makes it a veteran in online video slots terms.

 Who are NextGen?